Einliterflasche/pg-worm/README.md

 # *P*ost*g*reSQL's *W*orst *ORM*

-The goal is for `pg-worm` to be an easy-to-use ORM (unlike, say, diesel-rs).
+The goal is for `pg-worm` to become an easy-to-use ORM (unlike, say, diesel-rs).

-Currently this means providing a derivable `Model` trait for easy parsing structs from `tokio_postgres::Model`.
+Currently this means providing a derivable `Model` trait for easily parsing structs from `tokio_postgres::Model`.

 ## Usage